N00BMmika/Raspberrypi_pid_controlled_fan/Raspberrypi_pid_controlled_fan/README.md

 This causes continuous noise.

-There are severail instructions for making temperature controlled fan where the fan speed is dependent on the CPU temperature.
+There are several instructions for making temperature controlled fan where the fan speed is dependent on the CPU temperature.
 For example this good one: [Variable Speed Cooling Fan for Raspberry Pi using PWM ](https://www.sensorsiot.org/variable-speed-cooling-fan-for-raspberry-pi-using-pwm-video138/)

-Additional requrement I had was that I want to
+Additional requrement I had was that I wanted to:
-- get the control logic inside the case.
+- get the control HW inside the case.
 - stop the fan if CPU is not too hot and make the fan as silent as possible.

-Since I was not able to find good instructions for those I needed to go into DIY mode.
+Since I was not able to find good instructions for thse needs, I needed to go into DIY mode.
 Based on above example I made design with [Eagle](https://www.autodesk.com/products/eagle/overview).

-Parts used:
+Parts used in design are:
 - MOSFET : 2N7000
 - resistor : 100k
 - capacitor : 100uF
 - 12 pin female connector
 - diode : skipped (even added to design)

-Capacitor as well as high PWM frequency (200Hz) makes PWM output closer to DAC output.
-This reduces noise of the motor when it was driven with PWM.
+Capacitor and high  frequency (200Hz) PWM makes the PWM output closer to DAC output.
+This reduces noise of the motor when it is driven with PWM.

 ## HW
 Design was done with [Eagle](https://www.autodesk.com/products/eagle/free-download).
 Here are [board](eagle/rpifan.brd) and [schema](eagle/rpifan.sch) files.